johneastman/Diceware/README.md

 [Here](http://world.std.com/~reinhold/diceware.html) is the Diceware Passphrase Home Page.

 ## Usage
-This program is a simple command-line tool that has the following options:
+This program is a simple command-line tool that supports the following options:

 | Command | Description |
 |:-------:|:------------|